-Property was settled on A for life with remainder to B absolutely.
-B settled his reversionary interest on A for life with remainder to himself; A’s life interest under the original settlement was then terminated.
+A house was settled on Cerys for life with remainder to Duncan absolutely.
+Duncan settled his reversionary interest on Cerys for life with remainder to himself.
+Cerys’s life interest under the original settlement was then terminated.

-No claim arose when B settled his reversion (because it was excluded property ).
-(IHTM04251) Nor did any claim arise when A’s original life interest was terminated (because A then had another IIP in the property).
+No claim arose when Duncan settled his reversion because it was excluded property (IHTM04251).
+Nor did any claim arise when Cerys’s original life interest was terminated (because she then had another IIP in the property).

-But for IHTA84/S53 (5), the relief provisions would have operated to allow a tax free transfer of the property from A to B when A’s interest under the later settlement also terminated.
+But for IHTA84/S53 (5), the relief provisions would have operated to allow a tax free transfer of the property from Cerys to Duncan when her interest under the later settlement also terminated.